 When you’re sober, you learn to say no to a lot of things.
 You say no to drugs and alcohol.
 You say no to old friends.
 You say no to old stomping grounds.
 One of the reasons why you can stay so strong is the support you receive from family and friends.

 Since they actively help you stay sober, it’s natural to want to repay them somehow.
-While we bend over backwards trying to scrounge up every ounce of forgiveness we think we deserve by doing favors, helping out and paying for meals, the danger comes when we run out of energy for ourselves.
+While we bend over backwards trying to scrounge up every ounce of forgiveness we think we deserve, the danger comes when we run out of energy for ourselves.

 Why do we stretch ourselves so thin?
 Part of the reason is the effort we see our family and friends put into our recovery, but most of it is because we somehow think we can’t—or don’t deserve—to say no.

 In a way, our loved ones do deserve repayment for their investment in our sobriety.
 This looks different for everybody.
 Some people pay their families back financially while others volunteer their time and assistance when someone asks for help.
 However, when attempting to get back in someone’s good graces, we sometimes forget that it’s okay to say no.

 Saying no is a healthy way to remember that you come first, even after you’ve been sober for six months or ten years.
 Taking time for yourself is an important piece of the sobriety puzzle that you will constantly be putting together for the rest of your life.

 It’s like the directions we get in pre-flight safety guides: you put your air mask on first before putting on anyone else’s.
 The idea is that you can’t help out a friend or neighbor if you’re gasping for air yourself.